 Continuing Education Credits: Total PDUs/Contact Hours: 3 Strategic & Business Management PDUs: 1.5 Technical PM PDUs: 0.5CEUs: 1.5 (Contact Hours: 15 hours) HRCIs: 15 (Type: General: 13.5, Specified – Strategic Business: 1.5) SHRMs: 15

-Estimated time to complete: 15 hours
+Estimated time to complete: 15 hours (365 days access time)

 Self-Paced Online Bundle Description:

 To keep pace with changing business environments, new technologies, and current employee needs, human resources professionals must have a thorough understanding of the topics and issues shaping today’s workplace.
 This series of courses addresses a range of key issues, “hot topics,” and trends, including in-demand benefits, flexible work arrangements, and inclusive workspaces.